adrian-lison/EpiSewer/vignettes/detailed-example.md

 The shedding module requires a number of assumptions (see explanations in the [README](../README.md)):

-- `incubation_dist` and `shedding_dist`: We use the same incubation
-  period and shedding load distribution as before.
+- `shedding_dist` and `incubation_dist`: We use the same shedding load distribution (by days since symptom onset) as before.
+We also need to assume an incubation period distribution.
 - `load_per_case`: The load per case assumption is calibrated based on observed case data.
 In the [README](../README.md), we supplied the case data via `sewer_data()`.
 Here, we now supply it directly to